psychotimmy/PascalBigIntegers/README.md

 The assumption now made is that all digits of a BigInt are in the set [0..9] except for the first position in the string, which may also be a '-'.
 Any BigInt arguments that do not conform to this pattern will give unpredictable results.

+While this library produces results at a reasonable speed on more modern hardware (such as a 2012 Raspberry Pi B) you will need great patience to wait for results on a Z80 running CP/M 2.2 - the real target architecture!